 Rent is legally due on the date specified in your lease or rental agreement (usually the first of the month).
-If you don’t pay rent when it is due, the landlord may begin charging you a late fee.
-Arkansas state law does not cover late rent fees.
-If your lease or rental agreement does not say anything about late fees, your landlord may not impose one, no matter how reasonable it is.
+Arkansas state law does not address late fees, so Arkansas landlords can charge a reasonable late fee if its terms are laid out in a written lease or rental agreement.
+If your lease or rental agreement doesn't say anything about late fees, your landlord can't impose one, no matter how reasonable it is.

 Arkansas landlords may not raise the rent in a discriminatory manner—for example, only for members of a certain race.
 Also, Arkansas landlords may not use a rent increase in retaliation against you for exercising a legal right—for example, in response to your legitimate complaint to a local housing agency about a broken heater.